mlr07/game/readme.md

 2. option to exit and return to menu

 ## ???
-add text title and instructions implement start and stop screens
+- implement pause screen with space
+- implement exit screen with esc
-adjust orange square start position
+- adjust orange square start position